 FOCUS ON YOUR DIET AND NUTRITION

-First off, diet and nutrition are single most important component of personal wellness.
+First off, diet and nutrition are the single most important components of personal wellness.
 Having a proper focus in this area will lead to better overall health.
-In general, eating natural foods is best.
+In general, eating natural food is best.
 There is so much processed food in our society that can be detrimental to athletic performance and long term health.
 Focus on eating real food that comes from the Earth.

-As an athlete, you must focus on getting adequate nutrients.
+As a competitive athlete, you must focus on getting adequate nutrients every single day.
 A good way to do this is to calculate your caloric intake.
 If you are trying to lose weight, you should operate at a caloric deficit, meaning you eat less calories than you burn.
 But it is important that this number is not drastically less than the calories that you are burning, as this is not sustainable.

 The average person should consumer 2,000 calories a day.
 The average athlete needs 3,000-5,000 calories per day, depending on the activities performed.
 Find out where you fit and create a plan that works for you.

 USE RESISTANCE BANDS